sotetsuk/pgx/docs/go.md

 | ... | ... |
 | `obs[:, :, -1]` | color of `player_id` |

-!!! note "Final observation dimension"
+!!! note Final observation dimension

     For the final dimension, there are two possible options: